Kickstart My Heart album art

 Mötley Crüe

-This isn’t metaphor.
-Nikki Sixx died.
-Heroin overdose, December 1987, heart stopped, paramedics working on a body that wasn’t responding.
-Then they stuck a needle full of adrenaline directly into his chest, and his heart started again.
+In December 1987, Nikki Sixx’s heart stopped.
+Heroin overdose.
+Paramedics worked on a body that wasn’t responding, and then they put a needle full of adrenaline straight into his chest, and the heart started again.

-The opening is a motorcycle engine revving.
-Because of course it is.
-This is Mötley Crüe—subtlety was never on the table.
-The guitars come in like a car wreck, and Vince Neil starts screaming about how his heart has stopped before and it’s about to stop again, and the whole thing sounds like mainlining gasoline.
+The record opens with a motorcycle engine revving.
+Then the guitars come in like a car wreck, and Vince Neil is singing about how his heart has stopped before and it’s about to stop again.

-Dr. Feelgood was their commercial peak.
-The band had finally gotten sober enough to play their instruments properly, and somehow they made their most exhilarating music.
-The production is tight, the performances locked in, the whole thing crackling with the energy of people who know exactly how close to the edge they’ve been.
+There’s one more fact worth sitting with.
+Dr. Feelgood was the band’s commercial peak, and they made it after getting sober — sober enough, finally, to actually play their instruments properly.
+The production is tight.
+The performances are locked in.
+And somehow the sober record is the most exhilarating thing they ever made, crackling with the energy of people who know exactly how close to the edge they’ve been.

 Some songs are about living hard.
 This one’s about living after almost not.